mattermost/docs/source/deploy/postgres-migration.rst

          --target string     target database dsn
      -v, --version           version for dbcmp

-For our case we can simply run the following command:
+For our case, we can simply run the following command:

 .. code:: sh